Skip to content

 By default, runs are saved under hypertorch_logs/.

-The trainer writes comparison tables to: - hypertorch_logs/experiment_*/comparison/results.md. - hypertorch_logs/experiment_*/comparison/results.tex.
+The trainer writes comparison tables to: - hypertorch_logs/experiment_*/comparison/{overall, test, train, val}.md. - hypertorch_logs/experiment_*/comparison/{overall, test, train, val}.tex.

 Next steps